 On behalf of the Appalachian Region Independent Power Producers Association (ARIPPA), the trade association representing the coal refuse reclamation to energy industry, I am writing to respectfully request your support for legislation that would establish a federal tax credit program that would provide financial relief to this industry.

-The 10-year program would begin in 2019 and provide a \$12 per ton credit for each ton of coal refuse removed by an eligible coal refuse reclamation to energy facility.
+The 10-year program would provide a \$12 per-ton credit for coal refuse removed by an eligible coal refuse reclamation-to-energy facility.
+The credit would reduce the "breakeven price" to allow plants to operate continuously, maximizing the environmental benefits that the industry delivers at far less cost.
 This legislation is vital to the continued operation of the remaining plants and provides for the continued environmental reclamation and remediation of coal refuse piles in Pennsylvania and West Virginia.